digital-land/specification/content/specification/planning-condition.md

         - field: planning-condition
           dataset: planning-condition
           description: a planning condition reference
+        - field: document-url
+          description: a url to the decision notice that includes details of the condition applying to the planning application
         - field: description
           description: a description of the condition applied to the application
         - field: organisation
           description: the organisation that as added the condition to the planning application
-        - field: activation-date
-          description: the date the condition becomes active
-        - field: discharged-date
-          description: the date the condition is discharged
         - field: notes
           description: any additional notes about the planning application - condition connection
         - field: entry-date